stormpath/stormpath-documentation/source/reference.rst

 Application Endpoints
 ---------------------

-There are certain collections that are exposed by the Application as endpoints.
-This means that they cannot be retrieved using ``GET`` calls :ref:`like other collections <get-refs-via-app>`, but are instead using for other flows.
-These are detailed in this section, and have the same namespacing as regular collections: ``/v1/applications/$APPLICATION_ID/$ENDPOINT``.
+There are certain resources that are exposed by the Application as endpoints.
+This means that they cannot be retrieved using ``GET`` calls :ref:`like other resources <get-refs-via-app>`, but are instead used for other flows.
+These are detailed in this section.

 .. _ref-loginattempts: